willpuckett/revxlp/README.md

 The following files are available as open source hardware (OSH) for folks to produce.
 They are all released unde the MIT license, like the originals they are based on.

-If you get any of these made, and are financially able to, please consider sponsoring me using the "Open Source Hardware Love" one-time tier on my [GitHub Sponsorship Page](https://github.com/sponsors/petejohanson):
+If you get any of these made, and are financially able to, please consider sponsoring me using the "Open Source Hardware Love" one-time tier on my [GitHub Sponsorship Page](https://github.com/sponsors/petejohanson).

-<iframe src="https://github.com/sponsors/petejohanson/button" title="Sponsor petejohanson" height="35" width="116" style="border: 0;"></iframe>

 ## PCB